CP1404/Practicals/prac_10/README.md

 **Fix this.**

-Write another version of this that recursively prints the squares backwards (i.e. on the way back after hitting the base case).
+Write another version of this that recursively prints the squares backwards (i.e., on the way back after hitting the base case).

 ### Pyramid program